NVIDIA-Genomics-Research/AtacWorks/README.md

 #### Denoising + peak calling command
 ```
-TBA: end-to-end command
+$atacworks/scripts/run_inference.sh <path to bigWig file with test ATAC-seq data> <path to saved model file> <path to chromosome sizes file> <output directory> <path to folder containing config files (optional)>
 ```
+This command produces several outputs in the supplied output directory:
+1. config_params.yaml: a file recording the parameters used for this experiment for later reference.
-This command produces a directory (directory name) containing two files:
+2. a folder (`output_latest`) containing several files:
-1. (Track file name).bw: A bigWig file containing the denoised ATAC-seq track
+    2a. <prefix>.track.bw: A bigWig file containing the denoised ATAC-seq track.
-2. (Summarized peaks file name): A BED file containing the peaks called from the denoised ATAC-seq track.
-This BED file hs 8 columns.
+    2b. infer_results_peaks.bed: A BED file containing the peaks called from the denoised ATAC-seq track.
+This file has 8 columns.
 These are, in order: chromosome, peak start position, peak end position, peak length (bp), Mean coverage over peak, Maximum coverage in peak, Position of summit (relative to start), and Position of summit (absolute).
+    2c. <prefix>_infer_results.peaks.bw: The same peak calls, in the form of a bigWig track for genome browser visualization.

+The config files supplied to `run_inference.sh` supply the parameters of the experiment.
+If no folder containing config files is supplied, the folder `AtacWorks/configs` containing default parameter values will be used.

+In order to vary model parameters, output file names, or output file formats, you can create your own config files using `AtacWorks/configs` as a template.
+See the documentation inside the default config files to understand which arguments to vary.

+In particular, the threshold for peak calling is controlled by the `infer_threshold` parameter in the file `configs/config_params.yaml`.
+By default, this is set to 0.5.
+If `infer_threshold` is set to "None" in the config file, `run_inference.sh` will instead produce a bigWig file in which each base is labeled with the probability (between 0 and 1) that it is part of a peak.

 #### Advanced usage: step-by-step denoising + peak calling with subcommands
 See [Tutorial 2](tutorials/tutorial2.md) for an advanced workflow detailing the individual steps of data processing, encoding and prediction using a trained model, and how to modify the parameters used in these steps.

 ## FAQ
-1. What's the preferred way for setting up the environment ?
+1. What's the preferred way for setting up the environment?
     > A virtual environment or conda installation is preferred.
 You can follow conda installation instructions on their website and then follow the instructions in the README.

 ## Citation